-For the 2026 tax year, the ability to contribute directly to a standard Roth IRA disappears for individuals earning over $168,000 and married couples topping $252,000.
-These limits effectively lock high-earning households—those making $300,000 or more—out of the traditional $7,500 annual Roth contribution.
+For the 2026 tax year, the ability to contribute directly to a standard Roth IRA begins phasing out for single filers earning above $153,000 and disappears entirely above $168,000.
+For married couples filing jointly, the phase-out runs from $242,000 to $252,000, above which direct Roth contributions are not allowed.
+These thresholds effectively shut high-earning households out of the traditional $7,500 annual Roth contribution.

-The loss is significant.
-Roth accounts provide a unique hedge against future tax hikes because they grow entirely tax-free and have no required minimum distributions (RMDs).
-With long-term yields hovering around 4.3%, the compound interest on tax-free growth versus taxable accounts can result in hundreds of thousands of dollars in difference over a career.
+That exclusion carries a real cost.
+Roth accounts offer a unique hedge against future tax increases because they grow entirely tax-free and carry no required minimum distributions (RMDs).
+The compound effect of tax-free growth versus taxable growth can produce a difference of hundreds of thousands of dollars over a career, particularly at current long-term Treasury yields hovering around 4.3%.

 Decoding the IRS Limits

-The secret to this strategy lies in the gap between two specific IRS contribution ceilings for 401(k) plans:
+The Mega Backdoor Roth works by exploiting the gap between two specific IRS contribution ceilings for 401(k) plans:

 - The Deferral Limit ($24,500): The maximum you can contribute as a standard pre-tax or Roth elective deferral.

-- The Section 415(c) Limit ($72,000): The absolute maximum allowed into a plan from all sources, including your deferrals, employer matches, and after-tax contributions.
+- The Section 415(c) Limit ($72,000): The absolute maximum allowed into a plan from all sources combined, including your deferrals, employer matches, and after-tax contributions.

 The “Mega” opportunity exists in the space between these two numbers.
-If you max out your $24,500 deferral and receive no company match, you have $47,500 of “unused” space.
-You can fill this space with after-tax contributions and then convert them into a Roth status.
+If you max out your $24,500 deferral and receive no employer match, you have $47,500 of unused capacity.
+You can fill that space with after-tax contributions and then convert them to Roth status.

 Remaining Space Based on Age and Employer Match